- Studying Law at Yale

 Applications are reviewed on a first-come, first-serve basis once the application is complete, and if approved, may be granted in whole or in part.
 Priority will be given based on the urgency of the situation, the student’s overall financial situation and level of hardship, and whether other resources and support available to the student have been utilized.

-Applications are accepted until the fund is exhausted.
 All information provided will remain confidential.

 The award does not require repayment.
 If any of the amount awarded is not needed for its intended purpose, it must be returned.